ysetbon/scoubidou-project-diagram/README.md

 If you work with eclipse it is better to disable warnings, (there are tons and is better not to delete any of them).

-Create on your C: drive a temp folder, all the pictures will be rendered there.
+Create on your C: drive a temp folder (C:\temp), all the pictures will be rendered there.

 Need a question? email me at:
 ysetbon@gmail.com.